iuryr/born2beroot/README.md

 The project's subject requires that SSH only operates via port 4242 and that root login is prohibited via ssh.
 To implement this measures we'll need to change the /etc/ssh/sshd_config file:
 - Uncomment the line containing `Port 22` and change 22 to 4242.
 - Uncomment the line containing PermitRootLogin and add a `no` to it: `PermitRootLogin no`

+## 8. Periodic Script Running
+### 8.1 Setting periodic Jobs
+The subject requires that a script callend monitoring.sh is run every 10 minutes after the system bootup.
+Before dealing with the script itself, let us tackle the problem of making our system perform a task periodically.
+To do this, we'll use cronjobs.

+Cron is a job scheduler that after consulting adequate crontab files, will perform tasks defined in the file.
+As we did with sudoers, crontabfile are best not edited directly via a text editor, but using the crontab program with the `-e` flag.

+To understand the proper formatting of a crontab file check `man 5 crontab`.
+Note that crontab files do not deal with intervals.
+The times set are literal, meaning that the system will match the time set with the system clock.
+So, if in the first time placeholder we put a 10, this does not mean every 10 minutes, but at the 10th minute of every hour of every day (considering the other time placeholders are all *).
+It is also possible that cronjob runs a task in each minute that ends with a zero.
+To do this, we can use the notation */10 in the first time placeholder.

+So we'll need to deal with this, since our script must run once every ten minutes.
+If our system bootup time is 10h23, the script must run até 10h33, 10h43, etc. To implement this, we'll need to _delay_ the execution somehow.
+Since the cronjob (with the notation */10) will run at every minute ending with zero, we need to delay the execution (in this specifi case) for 3 minutes.
+So, when we get to 10h30, we can call the program sleep (for 3 minutes) and then execute our required task.

+To capture the number of minutes of the time of the bootup, we can feed `uptime --since` to awk and select the unit of the minutes number.
+The following script does this:

+`bash
+#!/bin/bash
+minutes=`uptime --since | awk 'BEGIN {FS="[ :]"} {print $3}' | grep -o .$`
+total_seconds=$((minutes * 60))
+sleep $total_seconds
+source /bin/monitoring.sh | wall
+`